mihir-gonsalves/finance-analyzer/README.md

 ## Project Overview

-This is a personal budget analyzer built with a FastAPI backend and React frontend.
+This is a personal spending analyzer built with a FastAPI backend and React frontend.
 Users can upload CSV files from their bank/credit card accounts to analyze their transactions.

-Note: This is not meant to be a net worth calculator.
-This is only to help users create budgets and manage cash.
+Note: This is not meant to be a net worth calculator/tracker.
+This is designed to help users view their spending habits so they can make informed decisions when planning future budgets and managing cash.

-## Budgeting Guide
+## Spending Tracking Guide

 - Todo